 AI-Powered Categorization | Automatic, learns continuously | Available with add-ons | Basic rules-based | Layered on top | Core offering |

-Workflow Automation | Visual builder, Okta integration | Enterprise-grade, complex | Jira automation rules | Standard workflows | Requires underlying ITSM |
+Workflow Automation | End-to-end workflow orchestration with visual builder, automates across Okta, HRIS, MDM tools | Enterprise-grade, complex | Jira automation rules | Standard workflows | Requires underlying ITSM |

 Knowledge Management Integration | Notion, Confluence, Google Drive, Coda | Proprietary KB | Confluence-focused | Built-in KB | Connects to existing sources |